Former Deputy Attorney General. Highest Rated. Client’s Choice Award 2007-2019. Over 250 FIVE STAR Client Reviews & Attorney Endorsements

-Since 1971, a former Deputy Attorney General, Department of Justice State of California, Sam Spital prosecuted cases in all State and Federal Courts through the California Supreme Court as well as the US Supreme Court.
+Since 1971, a former DAG, Department of Justice State of California, Sam Spital prosecuted cases in all State and Federal Courts through the California Supreme Court as well as the US Supreme Court.
 Since 1978, he has handled the defense of misdemeanor crime cases throughout San Diego County.

 A misdemeanor is a crime punishable by less than one year in jail.
 Misdemeanor arrests can only be made for crimes that occur in the presence of the person making the arrest, or with a warrant.